The Non-Abelian Self-Dual String and the (2,0)-Theory: The 6d superconformal field theory

 \section{The 6d superconformal field theory}

-Having clarified the gauge structure as well as the equations of motion of the non-abelian self-dual string, it is natural to ask about implications for a potential classical (2,0)-theory.
+Having clarified the gauge structure as well as the equations of motion of the non-abelian self-dual string, it is natural to ask about implications for a classical 6d superconformal field theory.
 In particular, one would like our equations to arise as the BPS equations of such a theory.

 For convenience, we shall restrict ourselves in the following to the Lie 3-algebra $\widehat{\astring}_{\rm sk}(n)$ that we constructed in section~\ref{ssec:twist} and which underlies our self-dual string equations; a categorically equivalent treatment of the loop space models should exist.